-The margin freehand controls are initially hidden when an element is selected.
+The margin and padding freehand controls are initially hidden when an element is selected.
 Pressing and holding the ⇧ key, will reveal them.
 Dragging these controls allows you to freely move and adjust the element on the design canvas.

 Manually Assigning Freehand Classes

 When a freehand canvas control is interacted with, a freehand class is automatically generated and assigned to that Bric element, (unless it already has one).
 However, it is also possible to manually assign a freehand class to a Bric element.
 To manually assign a freehand class, the item must have at least one class assigned.
 If the item has a class, you will see a chevron symbol located to the right of the class field title in the sidebar inspector.Left Clicking the chevron will list all of the classes for the currently selected element, allowing you to select which one you would like the freehand values to be written to.
 Please note, if no classes are assigned to the item the chevron will not appear.